ibm-cloud-docs/cis/configuring-webhooks.md

 # Configuring webhooks
 {: #configuring-webhooks}

-{{site.data.keyword.cis_full}} has alerts that you can configure through the UI, CLI, and API to warn you when events occur.
-Use webhooks to notify an external service when events occur in your account.
+Webhooks allow {{site.data.keyword.cis_full}} to send real-time notifications to external systems when specific events occur in your account.
+By integrating webhooks with your alert policies, you can automate responses or trigger workflows in third-party services.
 {: shortdesc}

+You can configure webhooks using the IBM Cloud console, CLI, or API.

-Alerts are available only to Enterprise plans.
+Alerts and webhooks are available only on Enterprise plans.
 {: note}

 ## Configuring webhooks in the console